-My Boozy Marzipan Speculoos Truffles are the perfect last minute Christmas gift – that is, if you can part with them!
+My Boozy Marzipan Speculoos Truffles are easy to make and the perfect last minute Christmas gift – that is, if you can part with them!

 Disclaimer: I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to amazon.com and affiliated sites

-Heat the orange jam in a small pot or in the microwave for a couple of seconds.
+Heat the orange marmalade in a small pot or in the microwave for a couple of seconds.
 Take off heat and stir well.
-Grind cookies in a food processor and grate the marzipan ( I find it helps to put the marzipan in the fridge to firm it up a bit) .
+Grind cookies in a food processor and grate the marzipan.

 Roll the truffles using about 1 tsp at a time, dip the truffles into the white chocolate and roll about half of them in the grated coconut flakes.
 Let them cool on a wire rack until the chocolate has set.